untwisted/untwisted/BOOK.md

 That basically means that if CONNECT is processed then CONNECT_ERR will not be processed and that if CONNECT_ERR then CONNECT will not be processed and that CONNECT or CONNECT_ERR will be processed just once.

-The 'Stdin' handle is used to send data through a socket asynchronously.
-It basically monkey patch a method in a given 'Spin' instance that is used to send data through the socket.
-The 'Stdin' handle can spawn the event CLOSE as well.
+The Stdin handle is used to send data through a socket asynchronously.
+It basically monkey patch a method in a given Spin instance that is used to send data through the socket.
+The Stdin handle can spawn the event CLOSE as well.

-The 'Stdout' handle spawns the event LOAD that carries the data that was read from the socket.
+The Stdout handle spawns the event LOAD that carries the data that was read from the socket.
 It may spawns CLOSE, RECV_ERR as well.

 ~~~